NCAA hands former Michigan coach Jim Harbaugh a 4-year show cause order for recruiting violations

 “The panel noted that Harbaugh’s intentional disregard for NCAA legislation and unethical conduct amplified the severity of the case and prompted the panel to classify Harbaugh’s case as Level I-Aggravated, with penalties to include a four-year show-cause order.
 Subsumed in the show-cause order is a one-season suspension for Harbaugh,” the NCAA said.

-The order covers 2024-28 and would require a school wanting to hire Harbaugh to suspend him for the first full season.
-After that, Harbaugh would be barred from athletics-related activities, including team travel, practice, video study, recruiting and team meetings until the order expires.
+The recruiting case is separate from the NCAA’s investigation into impermissible in-person scouting and sign stealing allegations that roiled Michigan’s championship season in 2023 and resulted in a three-game suspension of Harbaugh by the Big Ten Conference.

-The recruiting case is separate from the NCAA’s investigation into impermissible in-person scouting and sign stealing that roiled Michigan’s championship season in 2023 and resulted in a three-game suspension of Harbaugh by the Big Ten.
+The NCAA’s show-cause order started Wednesday and runs through Aug.
+6, 2028.
+It requires a school wanting to hire Harbaugh to suspend him for the first full season.
+After that, Harbaugh would be still be barred from athletics-related activities, including team travel, practice, video study, recruiting and team meetings until the order expires.

-That case is still open and multiple cases could open up Michigan to being deemed a repeat violator by the NCAA, which could trigger harsher sanctions.
+Harbaugh’s attorney, Tom Mars, has said the coach was not invited to participate in the settlement process or aware that an agreement had been reached between the school and the NCAA.
+He blasted the NCAA’s punishment.

 New Michigan coach Sherrone Moore is facing allegations he violated NCAA rules related to the investigation into scouting and sign-stealing, three people briefed on a pending notice of allegations told The Associated Press on Sunday.
 All spoke on condition of anonymity because the notice was confidential.